Injury blow for Liverpool as Milner limps out of Everton FA Cup clash | Goal.com

 Injury blow for Liverpool as Milner limps out of Everton FA Cup clash

-Liverpool suffered an injury blow when James Milner limped off in the opening stages of their FA Cup third round clash with Everton with a suspected hamstring injury.
+Liverpool suffered an injury blow when James Milner limped off in the opening stages of their FA Cup third-round clash with Everton with a suspected hamstring problem.

-The 34-year-old needed extensive treatment after going down in the opening stages but was unable to continue and was replaced by 19-year-old Yasser Larouci after just nine minutes.
+The 34-year-old needed extensive treatment after going down in the opening stages but was unable to continue and was replaced by 19-year-old Yasser Larouci after just nine minutes on Sunday.

 To lose one of the most experienced and versatile players in the squad will be a huge blow to manager Jurgen Klopp, who had rested a host of his first-team squad for the Merseyside derby clash after a hectic Christmas period.